halyph/mind-flow/docs/blog/2022/2022-12-23-digital-garden-or.md

 Blog is kinda snapshot of your ideas.
 It's very interesting to read it in retrospective.

 Regarding *Wiki*, currently it's very small (à la initial state) and "dirty".
-I will be evolve with one big disclamer: "This *Wiki* is for me, but you can read it as well".
+I will evolve it with one big disclamer: "This *Wiki* is for me, but you can read it as well".
 I.e. I don't plan to polish every article to make it perfect.
 I just make a note, update here and there and that's it.

 I have checked other Digital Gartens (see [here](https://lyz-code.github.io/blue-book/digital_garden/#existing-digital-gardens)) and must say ppl invested a lot.
 Some use fancy tools, typography etc. I am not ready yet invest so much in design, it's better for me to have content.